feltus/lab-intro-to-linux-on-palmetto2/README.md

 mkdir seqsquirt_project_2025-12-13
 ```

 Download and uncompress the sea squirt (Ciona intestinalis) genome file using the 'wget' command in this working directory.
-Hee is the URL for the file:
+Here is the URL for the file:

 ```
 http://hgdownload.soe.ucsc.edu/goldenPath/ci3/bigZips/ci3.fa.gz